-Taxes in St. Charles, Missouri can come from a wide number of sources, but they are always collected at a rate set by law.
+Taxes in St. Charles, Illinois can come from a wide variety of sources, but they are always collected at a rate set by law.
 Sometimes, taxes might come in the form of flat fees, and other times they are collected as a percentage of something, such as a person's income or the value of a piece of property.

-Sources of Tax Dollars in St. Charles, Missouri
+Sources of Tax Dollars in St. Charles, Illinois

-How Can a St. Charles, Missouri Tax Attorney Help?
+How Can a St. Charles, Illinois Tax Attorney Help?